Benefits of the GRIT Freedom Chair for riders with SCI

 How do I stay secure in the chair?

 The seat is angled backwards (dumped) 14 degrees from horizontal and the seat back is angled 7 degrees back from vertical.
-These features keep you secure in a comfortable riding position, even if you don't weak abdominal support.
+These features keep you secure in a comfortable riding position, even if you have weak abdominal support.

 The seat belt can be used as a waist or leg strap, for additional safety and security when riding.
 Some riders with higher-level SCIs also enjoy riding with a chest strap, which keeps them upright and centered against the seatback.